rahulchaky/data-eng-camp/week_1_basics_n_setup/docker_sql/README.md

 docker-compose up
 ```
 Unfortunately once we login to localhost:8080, we have to add the server again.
+Edit: Updated the .yaml file so that pgadmin remembers the server config, only have to enter the password for the db to enter.
 1. Login via PGAdmin username and password.
 2. Click on Add New Server.
 3. Give the server a name.